This topic describes the UNION clause.

 ALL option is specified.
 The

-ALL option prevents elimination of duplicate rows.
+ALL option prevents duplicate rows from being eliminated.

 Unless otherwise specified in parentheses, multiple